The Golden Elixir

 Honey and Athletic Performance

 Athletes turn to honey for a burst of energy.
-Packed with quick-absorbing carbohydrates, it boosts stamina and muscle recovery.
+Packed with quickly absorbed carbohydrates, it boosts stamina and supports muscle recovery.
 In studies, honey rivalled sugary drinks in increasing endurance, without the crash.

 Nutrients Worth Noticing